MiguelCastillo/bit-bundler/README.md

 `bit-bundler` then creates a `context`, which has the module graph created by `bit-loader`.
 The `context` also has a `cache`, which is a flattened map of the module graph with the module `ids` as the keys.
 This `context` is passed to the [bundler](https://github.com/MiguelCastillo/bit-bundler-browserpack), which is a wrapper for browserpack.
 What you get at the end is the `context` with the `bundle` as well other information that's generally of interest if you are looking to do any further processing on the generated `bundle`.

 What you write to disk is generally `context.bundle.result`.
-You also write to disk `context.parts`, if you are using bundler plugins such as [bit-bundler-splitter](https://github.com/MiguelCastillo/bit-bundler-splitter) that can split up `context.bundle`.
+You also write to disk `context.shards`, if you are using bundler plugins such as [bit-bundler-splitter](https://github.com/MiguelCastillo/bit-bundler-splitter) that can split up `context.bundle`.

 ## License